Skip to main content

 Family members of Jon-Marques Psalms, 30, want answers on the recruit’s death. | Source: Courtesy

-The family of a San Francisco Police Department recruit who died following a training exercise has launched a fundraising campaign to pay for an independent autopsy, citing uncertainty about the cause of his death.
+The training death of a San Francisco police recruit has been declared an accident, but his family has launched a fundraising campaign to pay for an independent autopsy, citing uncertainty about the cause of his death.

 Jon-Marques Psalms, 30, died Aug.
 22 after participating in what his family described as a training exercise.
 That exercise, known as “RedMan,” outfits an opponent in a padded red suit to attempt to disarm and take down a recruit.